-Early History and Techniques
+Early History & Techniques

 “Storytellers say about Dhu al-Qarnayn that when he entered the dark region of the world, the stones under the hoofs of the horses (of his army) began to crack.
 He, thereupon, told his friends that these stones were the stones of repentance.
 Anyone who picked them up would repent of his deed and he who would leave them alone, would also grieve.
 Some of his companions picked them up and some did not.
 When they came to the bright region of the world, they saw that they had picked up emeralds.
 Those that had picked them felt rueful that they had not picked more of them and those that had not, also regretted at not having picked them.
 Precious emeralds are, therefore, associated with the ziihnat (darkness at the extremity of the world) and it is said that the emeralds that are in the possession of people are the same that had been picked up there.”

 The famous Egyptian emerald mines, also known as Cleopatra’s emerald mines, were the world’s primary source of emeralds until significant deposits were discovered in the Americas in the 16th century.
 Egypt’s emerald region consists of two mining areas, Sikait and Zabara, which are located in about 40 square miles of inhospitable desert east of Aswan between the Nile and the Red Sea.

 Emeralds were mined in this area from at least 2000 B.C. and nearly all of the emeralds known to the ancients came from this source.
 The location of the mines was lost during the Middle Ages, and not rediscovered until 1818.
 Although the mines are now depleted and largely abandoned, large numbers of emeralds were once found in mica schists of metamorphic origin.
 Another ancient source of emeralds was located in Austria and mined by the Romans.
 The Austrian emerald mines were worked sporadically through World War I, but are no longer commercially viable.

-Processes For Mining Emeralds
+Process for Mining Emeralds

-Mad’ûdi, an Arab author of the 10th century, tells of an odd belief that the Mount Zabarah emeralds (of Egypt) were found in quantities depending on the seasons, prevailing wind direction, and other atmospheric conditions, and that the intensity of their color changed with phases of the moon.
+Knowledge of the chemistry and geology of emeralds has enabled better understanding of them and somewhat predict where deposits might be.
+Ancient Egyptian mines and the mines of the New World were rife with superstition and myth.
+According to Desautels (1970): Mad’ûdi, an Arab author of the 10th century, describes an odd belief that the Mount Zabarah emeralds (of Egypt) were found in quantities depending on the seasons, prevailing wind direction, and other atmospheric conditions, and that the intensity of their color changed with phases of the moon.

-Emerald Mining Techniques By Region
+Emerald Mining Techniques by Region

-Life at the Colombian emerald mines is reminiscent of the American Wild West.
-Although miners are paid very little, many remain on the job because one day a month they are allowed to pocket any emeralds they find, a practice called “picando.”
+Conditions – Life at the Colombian emerald mines is reminiscent of the American Wild West.
+Although miners are paid very little, many remain on the job because one day a month they are allowed to pocket any emeralds they find, a practice called “picando”.
 Illicit mining, alcohol-fueled fights, gem heists, prostitutes, and an atmosphere of desperation haunt the camps where guards armed with rifles patrol the perimeter.
 Transportation to and from the mines is done by helicopter since the area is full of smugglers and armed guerrillas.